nomicflux/WuWei/README.md

 ## Performance

-For lightweight types, regular lambda functions will work fine, if not better:
+For lightweight types, regular lambda functions will work fine, if not better.
+For example, this `STRef` summation algorithm

     Integer integer = STRef.<Integer>stRefCreator()
                            .createSTRef(0)